cfengine/documentation/reference/promise-types.markdown

      }
 ```

-`log_repaired` may be the name of a log to which the `log_string` is
-written if a promise is repaired.
-It should be the full path to a text
-file which will contain the log, of one of the following special values:

-stdout

-Send the log message to the standard output, prefixed with an L: to
-indicate a log message.

-udp\_syslog

-Attempt to connect to the `syslog_server` defined in body common control
-and log the message there, assuming the server is configured to receive
-the request.
+It is intended that named file logs should be different for the three cases:
+promise kept, promise not kept and promise repaired.

 #### log_failed

+**Description**: The name of a file to which `log_string` will be saved for
+failed promises.

+If this option is specified together with `log_string`, the current promise
+will log promise not kept status using the log string to this named file.
+If
+these log names are absent, the default logging destination for the log string
+is syslog, but only for non-kept promises.
+Only the `log_string` is affected
+by this setting.
+Other messages destined for logging are sent to syslog.

 **Type**: `string`

 **Allowed input range**: `stdout|udp_syslog|("?[a-zA-Z]:\\.*)|(/.*)`

-**Description**: The string `log_failed` should contain the filename of a
+This string should be the full path to a text file which will contain
-file to which log\_stringvwill be saved, and if undefined it goes to the
-system logger.
-If this option is specified together with `log_string`,
+the log, or one of the following special values:

+* `stdout`

-the current promise will log promise-kept status using the log string to
+Send the log message to the standard output, prefixed with an L: to indicate
-this named file.
-If these log names are absent, the default logging
-destination for the log string is syslog, but only for non-kept promises.
-Only the `log_string` is affected by this setting.
-Other messages
-destined for logging are sent to syslog.
+a log message.

+* `udp_syslog`

+Attempt to connect to the `syslog_server` defined in body common control and
+log the message there, assuming the server is configured to receive the
+request.

 **Example**:

 ```cf3
      bundle agent test
      {
      vars: